 Once you pinpoint that your dog is allergic to chicken, the best way to manage the allergy is to avoid feeding it this protein.
 You can ensure that the allergies do not return by feeding it chicken free dog food.

 As dogs who are allergic to chicken may also be allergic to other poultry such as duck and turkey, it is also best to avoid these proteins when your dog is healing.
-Once you determine that they are not allergic to other poultry, you can reintroduce them to your dog’s diet.

 To give your itchy dog some relief, you may consider some of the best dog food for skin allergies and natural remedies but it is wise to consult a veterinarian before starting on any therapy.